-This is where I come in.
-I'd be more than happy to plan a time to meet with you and speak with you about your real estate needs and get an idea of your plans for the future.
-We'll discuss the mortgage and housing industries, other economic factors that may affect your buying decision today or in the future.
+This is where RE/MAX Performance comes in.
+We can plan a time to get together so we can talk about why you want to buy a home and get an idea of your upcoming plans.
+We'll discuss everything from neighborhoods, school districts in the Cary area, the mortgage and housing industries, to any other economic factors that may affect your buying decision today or in the future.

-Step 3 – Start looking for a home
+Step 3 – Start your search

-Step 4 – Comprehend the market
+Step 4 – Get a grasp of the market

 Step 6 – Negotiate the deal

-Step 7 – Get your loan
+Step 7 – Secure financing

 Step 8 – Close the deal